-Element name: footer Overview: Similar to the Canvas Header, the app’s footer reusable element also displays Navigation Items defined in the admin portal.
+Element name: footer Overview: Similar to the Canvas HTML Header, the app’s footer reusable element is also a single HTML element that displays Navigation Items defined in the admin portal.
 The primary difference between the header and footer is that there is only one footer version; you cannot define different footer variants through the admin portal.

-The footer element is included by default on all Bubble marketing pages.
-For non-marketing pages you will need to add it manually.
+The footer element is included by default on all marketing pages.
+For Bubble pages you will need to add it manually.

 Adding, editing, and deleting Navigation Items within the Footer is the same as doing so in the Header.